How a Password Manager Shields macOS Users from Cyber Attacks

 • One-Click Login for Secure Access

-AVP Password Manager prevents keyloggers from stealing your passwords while you type by auto-filling your credentials directly into trusted websites.
+AVP Password Manager is specialized in recognizing and stopping key loggers from accessing your password while typing and auto-filling your credentials to trusted websites.

 • 24/7 Monitoring & Digital Identity Protection

-Our system constantly scans the dark web and alerts you if your credentials are found in a data breach, helping you take action before hackers do.
+AVP Password Manager continuously scans the dark web and alerts you if your credentials are found to be part of a data breach, allowing you to take action before hackers do.

 Also Read: PNGPlug Loader Spreads ValleyRAT Malware: Data Safety Tips